rust-lang/rust/raii.md

 as any program that leaks destructors is probably wrong.
 However *unsafe* code cannot rely on destructors to be run to be *safe*.
 For most types this doesn't
-matter: if you leak the destructor then the type is *by definition* inaccessible, so it doesn't matter, right? e.g. if you leak a `Box<u8>` then you waste some memory but that's hardly going to violate memory-safety.
+matter: if you leak the destructor then the type is *by definition* inaccessible, so it doesn't matter, right?
+For instance, if you leak a `Box<u8>` then you waste some memory but that's hardly going to violate memory-safety.

 However where we must be careful with destructor leaks are *proxy* types.
 These are types which manage access to a distinct object, but don't actually own it.
 Proxy objects are quite rare.
 Proxy objects you'll need to care about are even rarer.
-However we'll focus on two interesting examples in the standard library:
+However we'll focus on three interesting examples in the standard library:

 * `vec::Drain`
 * `Rc`
+* `thread::scoped::JoinGuard`